sergueik/powershell_selenium_plugin/README.md

 =================================================

 NOTE:
-This is a plugin for Selenium IDE that adds WebDriver backed Selenium formatters, which allows users to take advantage of WebDriver without having to modify their tests to use the new API.
+This is a alpha version plugin for Selenium IDE that adds WebDriver backed Selenium Powershell formatter, which allows users to run Powershell Selenium tests without the need to compile the test into assembly.
+The original WebDriver backed Selenium formatter is kept in this xpi for crafting conversion side-by-side.
+Currently the Powershell plugin is uses a replica of csharp-nunit-webdriver-backed.js  and its dependencies.

 INSTALLATION:
 1. Run build.bat (or build.sh on Linux).